 Hock is a British term for German white wine.
 The queen enjoys white wine on occasion.

 This bottled drinking water from the springs of the Malvern hills is one of the British royal family favorites, for centuries.
 According to some information, Queen Elizabeth enjoys several large bottles a day and refuses to travel without her.

 In the 1960s, this wine was all the rage and it remains a favourite of Queen Elizabeth.

 Did you know that the queen has her own line of sparkling wine?
-In 2011, seven acres of Champagne grapes were planted on the south lawn of Windsor Palace and the wine was finally released this winter.
+In 2011, seven acres of Champagne grapes grew on the south lawn of Windsor Palace, and the wine finally saw the day in the winter of 2018.